akashpawar6474/DSA-/README.md

 46. Arithmetic Subarrays => problem is simple involves sorting logic and if we want to optimize in time then we need to make use of formula of finding diff bw two elements in arithmatic progression.
 47. Find Center of Star Graph => this is very simple problem create freq table and return node which has val equal to nodes - 1
 48. Minimum Number of Swaps to Make the String Balanced => this is totally observation based math problem but very easy if we get some insights
+49. Find All Groups of Farmland => bfs problem but if we observe it and figure out to graze over graph boundary then it is very simple problem